bkon/bkon.github.io/src/_posts/2016-12-01-using-refs-in-react.md

 ## Solution

-In order to use CSS transitions, we need to have fixed values for container width and height in both states: opened and closed.
-"Pure" React is not helpful in this case, as it knows nothing about the element sizes, but one thing we can do is to get a reference to the DOM node after an element has been mounted and access its `clientWidth` and `clientHeight` properties.
+In order to use CSS transitions, we need to have fixed values for container width and height in both opened and closed states.
+Pure React is not helpful in this case, as it knows nothing about the element sizes, but one thing we can do is to get a reference to the DOM node after an element has been mounted and access its `clientWidth` and `clientHeight` properties.

-Let's assume we got these references saved to `_button` and `_menu` instance attributes of out components.
+Let's assume we got these references saved to `_button` and `_menu` instance attributes of our component.
 In this case, getting these CSS values is as simple as having this method in your component
 definition: